chrisbradleyy/LeDataSciFi.github.io/assignments/asgn05.md

 # Our first real data science project

+**Due date: See the [schedule](https://ledatascifi.github.io/#schedule).**

+**Warning/time guidance:** This assignment is the first project where you will have to get data, clean it yourself, and parse the data to create variables to analyze.
+These steps take time!
+- Using the materials from our lectures on "Getting Data From the Web", try to have the [first three steps](#how-to-actually-proceed-and-build-up-your-code) done before next week.
+- Steps 4 and 5 build off the lectures on "Parsing Text Documents".
+They will probably take time because they require creativity and you will have to iterate on ideas to find something that works and is interesting.

 ## Objective

-**Due date: See the [schedule](https://ledatascifi.github.io/#schedule).** Warning: This assignment is the first project where you will have to get data, clean it yourself, and parse the data to create variables to analyze.
-These take time!

 Economic theory tells us that a firm's investment policy (both R&D and CAPX), in the absence of _"economic frictions"_, should equate the marginal cost (MC) of an additional unit of capital to the marginal benefit (MB) of investing that capital today.
 If it was true that there are no relevant frictions (but there are!) **and** we could measure the ratio of MB/MC (which is called "Marginal Q"), then we could perfectly predict investment with only Marginal Q!